top of page

 Most StG 58s featured a folding bipod, and differ from the FAL by using a plastic stock rather than wood in order to reduce weight in the later production rifles.

-The foregrip was a two-part steel pressing the same as on the Gewehr 1 as used by the West German boarder Guards, they were manufactured in West Germany by the same factory as the same two-part steel pressing on the German Gewehr 1.
+The foregrip was a two-part steel pressing is almost the same as on the Gewehr 1 as used by the West German boarder Guards and they were manufactured in West Germany by the same factory as the same two-part steel pressing on the German Gewehr 1.

 Steyr-built StG 58s had a hammer forged barrel but this rifle was fitted with a new barrel to comply with UK Firearms act as a Striagth pull rifle.